 Keeping your stamina going is very important, particularly once you have stopped treatment.

-There is ALWAYS something that can be done to help you and please feel free to ask for advice here too.
+There is ALWAYS something that can be done to help you.